Logan-Dutton1/Practice_Projects/README.md

 # Practice_Projects
-This is a repository for my beginner projects.
+This is a repository for my personal projects.
+I am a beginner.